frankshearar/Home/Packaging-License-within-the-nupkg-(Technical-Spec).md

 We believe that every NuGet package in the world should have either a license embedded or a License Identifier specified.
 When neither of the above two options is specified the NuGet client will warn.
 To improve this experience, we allow customers to specify "UNLICENSED" as a valid identifier.
 In this approach we are borrowing some learnings from NPM.
-This means that the package does not grant any permissions for it's re-use.
+This means that the package does not grant any permissions for its re-use.
 Public feeds would normally reject such packages.

 ### Implementation